 There’s a quote from Father Gustavo Gutiérrez’s Theology of Liberation: “My neighbor is not he whom I find in my path, but rather he in whose path I place myself, he whom I approach and actively seek.”
 Gutiérrez isn’t talking about helping whoever stumbles onto your doorstep.
 He’s saying you go find the people who need help.
 You walk their streets.
 You know their names.
 You place yourself in their path, in their shoes.

-Maybe that’s the problem.
-Nobody whose job it is to know lives close enough to find out.
+It seems that nobody whose job it is to know lives close enough to find out.

-What would Christine do?
+What would Christina do?

 It was time for my three minutes.